Amber Alert expanded for abducted Alabama 3-year-old; 2 in custody

 BIRMINGHAM, Ala.
 (WIAT) — The Latest on the kidnapping of 3-year-old Kamille “Cupcake” McKinney (all times local):

-1:47 p.m.
-WATCH: A look as Police canvass the area searching for missing 3-year-old Kamille “Cupcake” McKinney
+WATCH: Police canvass the area in search of missing 3-year-old Kamille “Cupcake” McKinney

 12:45 p.m.